qiminixi/Hello-GitHub/README.md

 View window
 ![screenshot](https://github.com/qiminixi/MFC_TextReader/blob/master/Reader/release/screenshot2.png)

-If you want to run the application on your computer, please download all the file in `release folder' except screenshot.png.
+If you want to run the application on your computer, please download all the file in `release folder` except screenshot.png.